ulbmuenster/invenio-oaipmh-scythe/docs/src/customizing.md

 # Harvesting other Metadata Formats than OAI-DC

+# TODO

-By default, oaipmh-scythe's mapping of the record XML into Python dictionaries is tailored to work only with Dublin-Core-encoded metadata payloads.
+By default, `oaipmh-scythe`'s mapping of the record XML into Python dataclasses is tailored to work only with Dublin-Core-encoded metadata payloads.
 Other formats most probably won't be mapped correctly, especially if they are more hierarchically structured than Dublin Core.